 Identity cards to help prove identity

-Another approach to identity was developed during the period 2006-2010, when identity cards were proposed as a so-called “gold standard” to tackle the issue of identity.
-This was not the first time identity cards appeared – they were introduced in 1939 for the second world war via the National Registration Act, which established both a central register and the cards themselves.
+Another approach to identity was developed during the period from around 2004 to 2010, when identity cards were proposed as a so-called “gold standard” to tackle the issue of identity.
+This was not the first time identity cards have appeared in the UK – they were introduced in 1939 for the second world war via the National Registration Act, which established both a central register and the cards themselves.
 The National Registration Act of 1939 was repealed on 22 May 1952, after which it was no longer necessary to have an identity card.

-The Identity Cards Act of 2006 saw their reintroduction.
-However, the out-dated design of the approach (mandating plastic cards in primary legislation, together with a central register continuing a rich mix of biographic and biometric data) generated notable criticism from security experts, lawyers, civil rights activists, IT and computer professionals and politicians.
+The Identity Cards Act of 2006 saw their reintroduction after several years of preparation and debate.
+However, the out-dated design of the approach (mandating plastic cards in primary legislation, together with a central register containing a comprehensive mix of biographic and biometric data) generated notable criticism from security experts, lawyers, civil rights activists, IT and computer professionals and politicians.

-Part of the idea of the central register was that it would hold an extensive set of personal biographical data, and various biometrics (such as fingerprints, digitised facial scan and iris scans).
-It would also map an individual to the various unique index numbers used in other parts of government – such as a citizen’s National Insurance Number (NINO) – to enable these disparate systems to be interconnected and linked to a “unique identity”.
-Whilst this was seen as a convenience for promoters of the approach, for others it represented a significant security flaw and breach of citizens’ privacy.
+The central register was designed to hold an extensive set of personal biographical data, and various biometrics (such as fingerprints, digitised facial scan and iris scans).
+It also aspired to map an individual to the various unique index numbers used in other parts of government – such as a citizen’s National Insurance Number (NINO) – to enable government’s disparate systems to be interconnected and linked to a “unique identity”.
+Whilst this was seen as a convenience for promoters of the approach, for others it represented a significant security flaw and breach of the long-established democratic separation of powers across various parts of government.

 The incoming coalition government in 2010 repealed the Identity Cards Act via the Identity Documents Act.
-The focus once again swung towards the alternative model, with work starting in 2011 on an identity assurance programme initially called IDAP (it was later renamed “Verify”).
-However, some elements of the approach taken with identity cards have remained, most notably the biometric residence permit (BRP) which provides evidence of the right to reside for non-UK nationals.
+The focus once again swung towards the earlier model, with work starting in 2011 on the Identity Assurance Programme or IDAP (which later became the GOV.UK Verify programme).
+However, some elements of the approach taken with identity cards remained, notably the biometric residence permit (BRP) which provides evidence of the right to reside in the UK for non-UK nationals.

-UK driving licences and passports are the main official documents used to help prove identity, despite this not being the purpose of either of these documents.
-For those UK citizens without either a passport or driving licence, proving identity can be difficult.
+UK driving licences and passports have become the main official documents used to help prove identity, despite this not being the purpose of either of these documents.
+For those UK citizens without either a passport or driving licence, proving legal identity can be difficult.

-The majority of central government online services currently use the Government Gateway, which has been in operation since 2001.
-It provides an open standards-based means of accessing services such as HMRC’s Self Assessment online using a UserID and password, more recently also enhanced with two-factor authentication (via a time-based code either texted to a registered user’s phone, or generated by an application running on the user’s mobile phone).
+The Government Gateway provides an open standards way of accessing services such as HMRC’s Self Assessment online using a UserID and password, enhanced with two-factor authentication via a time-based code either sent to a registered user’s phone, or generated by an authenticator application running on the user’s mobile phone.

-The Government Gateway provides a way for citizens, businesses and intermediaries (those acting on behalf of others, such as accountants or those holding Power of Attorney) to authenticate to government services.
-The recent National Audit Office report on Digital Transformation in Government noted that it “currently hosts 138 live public sector services, and … is being improved“.
+The Government Gateway still appears to remain the main way across UK government for individuals, businesses and intermediaries (those acting on behalf of others, such as accountants or those holding Power of Attorney) to authenticate to public services.
+The 2017 National Audit Office report on Digital Transformation in Government noted that it “currently hosts 138 live public sector services, and … is being improved“.
+However, it is less clear the extent of its cross-government usage since the replatforming and modernisation by HMRC (more details will be provided here as/when that becomes clearer).

 GOV.UK Verify hub

-The GOV.UK Verify hub being developed in-house by the Government Digital Service was originally intended to replace the ageing Government Gateway with a Verify identity assurance framework-compliant system.
-After 6 years of development, the NAO reported that “In February 2017, 12 services were using Verify” of which 9 also allow access by other means.
-It currently has a successful completion rate across all services by citizens of around 38% according to the Verify hub’s performance dashboard (the current success rate can be seen here).
-The plans set out in the Government Transformation Strategy of 9 February 2017 aim to deliver 25m users of this system by 2020.
+Verify has a successful completion rate across all services by citizens of between around 35-50% according to the Verify hub’s performance dashboard (the current success rate at the time of writing can be seen here).
+The plans set out in the Government Transformation Strategy of 9 February 2017 aimed to deliver 25m users of this system by 2020 – although only around 5m accounts had been created by that time.

 Other Verify compliant hubs

-The GOV.UK Verify central hub is intended for the use of government service-related users only.
-However, since the Verify identity assurance framework is aimed at ensuring standards and interoperability across private and public sectors, for those outside of government an ecosystem of other Verify compliant hubs is being encouraged.
-OIX (Open Identity Exchange) for example have published some work done with the States of Jersey using a cloud-based Verify-compliant hub.
-It encountered similar difficulties of usability and take-up to those being encountered by the central UK government Verify hub, noting that:
+The GOV.UK Verify hub is intended for the use of government service-related users only.
+However, since the Verify identity assurance framework was aimed at ensuring standards and interoperability across private and public sectors, for those outside of government an ecosystem of other Verify compliant hubs was being encouraged.
+OIX (Open Identity Exchange) for example published work with the States of Jersey using a cloud-based Verify-compliant hub.
+It encountered similar difficulties of usability and take-up to those encountered by the central UK government Verify hub, noting that:

 At this stage, there are still some concerns as to whether the target 90% plus of citizens and residents could successfully be verified online.
 The experience borne out in the UK does nothing to alleviate this, although Jersey could consider a variance to the UK identity proofing and verification standards to place greater emphasis on government data sources and less on financial information.